skyscrapers/terraform-opensearch/README.md

 * [`snapshot_start_hour`]: Int(optional, 3): Hour during which an automated daily snapshot is taken of the Elasticsearch indices
 * [`snapshot_bucket_enabled`]: Bool(optional, false): Whether to create a bucket for custom Elasticsearch backups (other than the default daily one)
 * [`tags`]: Map(optional, {}): Optional tags
+* [`prometheus_labels`]: Map(optional, {}): Prometheus MatchLabel labels for generating the elasticsearch-monitoring Helm chart.
+When empty, no values file is generated

 **(*)** If the `vpc_id` and `subnet_ids` are not specified, this module will create a public Elasticsearch domain.